moonkie

 The most accurate way to take your baby's temperature is rectally, which is why the Emergency Room will likely use this method.
 However, using a temporal artery thermometer on the forehead or an axillary thermometer in the armpit also works (source).

-The armpit measurement is not as accurate as the other two, but you can use it as a start.
+The armpit measurement isn't as accurate as the other two, but you can use it as a starting point.
 Switch thermometers to one of the other two methods if it shows a fever.

-When done inside, the forehead reading is far less stressful than a rectal thermometer and more accurate than an armpit reading.
+When done at home, the forehead reading is far less stressful than a rectal thermometer and more accurate than an armpit reading.

 11. How Do I Keep My Baby Hydrated While Sick?

-Sick babies tend to eat less due to excess mucus interfering with breathing and swallowing or weakness from fever and exhaustion.
-Regardless of how sick your baby is, staying hydrated is key for recovery.
+Sick babies tend to eat less due to excess mucus interfering with breathing and swallowing, or weakness from fever and exhaustion.
+Regardless of how sick your baby is, staying hydrated is key to recovery.

-Dehydration causes a whole slew of symptoms and issues, not the least of which is thicker mucus, causing more difficulty and discomfort.
+Dehydration causes a whole slew of symptoms and issues, not the least of which is thicker mucus, which can make breathing more difficult and cause discomfort.

-Illness often necessitates more frequent yet lighter feedings, even for five minutes every hour.
+Illness often necessitates more frequent, lighter feedings, even for just 5 minutes every hour.
 This results in lighter sleep or shorter naps, but keeping your little one hydrated and nourished is worth it!

-Bottle-fed babies may need a slower-flowing bottle nipple while sick.
-Again, breathing and eating are more difficult when sick, so slowing the flow will make it easier to handle feedings.
+Bottle-fed babies may need a slower-flowing bottle nipple when they are sick.
+Again, breathing and eating are more difficult when sick, so slowing the flow will make feedings easier to handle.

 How Do I Know When My Baby Is Dehydrated?

-Dehydration is dangerous in newborns because it indicates that they are not getting enough milk, which leads to weight loss, decreased appetite, and even exhaustion.
+Dehydration is dangerous in newborns because it indicates they are not getting enough milk, leading to weight loss, decreased appetite, and even exhaustion.
 Luckily, you can easily tell when your baby is nearing or already dehydrated.

 The first indication of nearing dehydration is fewer wet diapers.
 Once your milk comes in (if breastfeeding), you should see at least 6 to 8 wet diapers in a 24-hour period.
 If less than that, try doing more feedings and drinking more water yourself.